 Meg: I have read that Iceland has one of the world's highest literacy rates.
 Certainly, when many people think of Iceland they think of the sagas.
 For those who are unfamiliar with the sagas, can you explain what they are?

 The sagas are of course written a few centuries after the events are to have happened.
 Some say that they are all fiction but most likely the sagas are based on memories of actual events and people that lived here in the settlement period, that were preserved through oral tradition until they were written down.
-Of course it is possible that the writers would color the saga and perhaps change the stories during the period it was being of oral tradition.
-Archaeology has confirmed that some things are true, but we always have to assume that it changed.
-In my opinion the sagas are based on true story or events, and like in films and T.V., things get added on for entertainment.
+Of course, it is possible that the writers would color the saga and perhaps change the stories during the period it was being of oral tradition.
+Archaeology has confirmed that some things are true, but we always have to assume that they changed.
+In my opinion, the sagas are based on true stories or events, and like in films and T.V., things get added on for entertainment.

 Viking Age Skills Taught to Life-Long Learners

 Meg: You were the manager of a project that taught Viking Age skills and was part of the Leonardo Education Program of the European Community.
 Can you describe what the purpose of the training was, and what the Leonardo program is?

 Margret: The Leonardo da Vinci program is a European Commission funding program focused on the teaching and training needs of those involved in vocational education and training.
 The program is part of the European Commission's Lifelong Learning Program 2007–2013 and aims to build a skilled and mobile workforce across Europe.
 The program's goal is to enhance the competitiveness of the European labor market by helping European citizens to acquire new skills, knowledge, and qualifications and have them recognized across borders.
 It also promotes advancements and enhancements in vocational education and training systems and practices.
 All of the projects funded by the Leonardo da Vinci program involve working with European partners.